Public Services Reform (Scotland) Act 2010: statement for 2022/23

 • A continuing agreement with the Scottish Government Legal Directorate on the provision of a shared library service to the Commission by the Scottish Legal Information Centre;

-• Undertaking meetings predominantly by video or by telephone, thereby greatly reducing our travel costs;
+• Undertaking external meetings predominantly by video or by telephone, thereby greatly reducing our travel costs;

 • On staff training, continued reliance for compulsory professional development and for general staff development on free sources of training, for example seminars organised by the Scottish Government and the Government Legal Service for Scotland.